 The board should indicate a proposed course of action in response to underperformance.
 Performance that is behind benchmark over a three to five year investment cycle should trigger a tender offer so that shareholders can realise part or all of their holding at close to NAV.
+Performance conditional tender offers (CTOs) in these circumstances provide a fairer deal for long-term investors.
+CLIM believes that all CEFs should have a CTO.

 Management arrangements should be reviewed in instances of underperformance over longer time periods.